 5. Think About Big Picture Implications

-You might, for instance, have gained a greater understanding of your prospect 's hobbies and interests.
-You can then take that knowledge and uncover possibilities for engagement, such as fundraising events (learn more about planning from this Booster resource).
+You might, for instance, have gained a greater understanding of your prospect's hobbies and interests.
+You can then take that knowledge and uncover possibilities for engagement, such as fundraising events.

 There you have it!
 5 best practices for effective prospect research.
 After selecting the right prospect research tool for your organization, it 's time to prepare your database and get to searching.
 Prospect identification is the first step on the way to fundraising success.